joshbegley/nyt-latest/README.md

 `The city has encouraged more complex office-to-residential conversions to fight the housing crisis.`\
 https://www.nytimes.com/2026/07/07/nyregion/office-residential-explainer-faq.html

-**‘Beams Started Bending’: Midtown Manhattan Building Sags Dangerously**\
+**Rush to Evacuate as ‘Beams Started Bending’ and Floors Sagged at Midtown Tower**\
-`Offices and hotels around East 42nd Street were evacuated after structural damage affected an office conversion project.
-Traffic was halted in the area.
-No injuries were reported.`\
+`Offices and hotels around East 42nd Street were evacuated after structural damage affected an office conversion project, disrupting businesses, stranding tourists and snarling traffic.`\
 https://www.nytimes.com/2026/07/07/nyregion/midtown-building-collapse-housing-project.html

 **Maryland Moves Toward Redistricting Ahead of 2028**\